Board Meeting Highlights - September 25, 2019

 Crime Rate in York Region

 The overall crime rate in York Region increased by 5.2 percent during the first half of 2019 when compared with the first half of 2018.
 The rate of violent crimes increased by 6.6 percent while the rate of property crimes increased by 12.3 percent during that same period.
 The rate of sexual violations increased by 25.5 percent to 409 violations during that same period.
 Assault violations saw a rate of increase of 3.7 percent.
 Impaired driving violations also experienced a rate of increase of 13.5 percent to 725 incidents.
 However, we have seen a decrease in drug violations and break and enters.
 Over the past five years, crime rates in York Region have been gradually increasing.
 York Region, however, continues to be a safe community with one of the lowest crime rates in Canada and among comparators in the GTA.
-Please see here for a copy of the semi-annual crime statistics report and the 2018 National Crime Statistics Rankings.
+Semi-annual crime statistics report and the 2018 National Crime Statistics Rankings.

 Semi-Annual Public Complaints Report

 The Chief of Police reports to the Board on an annual and semi-annual basis with respect to public complaints against York Regional Police.
 During the first half of 2019, 63 complaints were filed against York Regional Police officers compared to 86 during the same period in 2018.
 Twenty-three (23) of those complaints were investigated.
 Thirty-three (33) complaints were not accepted by the Office of the Independent Police Review Director (“OIPRD”) as they were deemed to be not in the public interest, frivolous, or more appropriately dealt with under another Act or law.
 In 2019, 51 percent of complaints were accepted, while in 2018, 47 percent were accepted by the OIPRD.
 The nature of many of the complaints against YRP relate to police procedure.
-Please see here for a copy of the public complaint report.
+Public Complaint report

 Board Supports St. John Ambulance